 The Béziers University Institute of Technology is betting on the digital economy

-The Béziers University Institute of Technology, a little-known part of the University of Montpellier, places new technologies at the heart of its identity.
+The Béziers University Institute of Technology, a little-known branch of the University of Montpellier, places new technologies at the heart of its identity.
 It is a hub of dynamism, focused on the economy of the future.

-Forecourt of the Béziers University Institute of Technology
+Plaza in front of the Béziers University Institute of Technology

 The IUT as seen by a student

-Key figures
+Key Figures

 - 8,400 square meters